 Breaking Down the Principle

-The Elliott Wave Theory can take the form of various wave degrees, but for now let’s look at the most common one; Minor waves effectively epitomize the foundations and principle behind the theory.
+The Elliott Wave Theory can take the form of various wave degrees, but for now, let’s look at the most common one: Minor waves effectively epitomize the foundation and principle behind the theory.

-The theory dictates that the chart pattern will contain five waves in the direction of the trend (impulse waves) and three against (corrective waves).
-Moves in the direction of the trend are labeled 1 to 5, and those against are labeled A to C. Take the 5-wave impulse sequence and combine it with a 3-wave corrective sequence, and you have a complete Elliott Wave sequence.
+The theory dictates that the chart pattern will contain five waves in the direction of the trend (impulse waves) and three against it (corrective waves).
+Moves in the direction of the trend are labeled 1-5, and those against it are labeled A, B, and C. Take the five-wave impulse sequence and combine it with a three-wave corrective sequence, and you have a complete Elliott Wave sequence.

 Elliott Wave Theory Rules

-Rule No. 2: Wave 2 shouldn’t ever go beyond the formation point of Wave 1.
+- Wave 2 shouldn’t ever go beyond the formation point of wave 1.

-Rule No. 3: Wave 4 shouldn’t ever cross in the same price area as Wave 1.
+- Wave 4 shouldn’t ever cross in the same price area as wave 1.